Yanka13/guest_app_docker_postgres/README.md

 A simplistic flask and postgres stack for demo purpose.

-👉 To launch the stack
+👉 To launch the stack:

 ```bash